Satorumi/Wev-scrapping-Project/README.md

   - Task #3.5: Convert “Budget” & “Box office” fields to floats
   - Task #3.6: Convert dates into datetime objects
   - Saving our data again (using Pickle)

+## Task #4: Attach IMDB, Metascore, and Rotten Tomatoes scores to dataset (working with APIs)

+## Task #5: Save final dataset as a JSON file and as a CSV file